Do you want to lose baby weight? I did too…

 Red meat, chicken, turkey, steak, eggs, fatty fish- tuna , mackerel, seeds and nuts- chia seeds, almonds, flax seeds, pumpkin seeds, avocado, low carb veggies- green veggies, onions, tomatoes, bell peppers.

 Foods to avoid:

 Sugars (in all forms- ice-cream, fruit juice, cake), bread, pasta, rice.

 I’m not a dietician but my personal advice would be not to diet if you’re breastfeeding.
 Always check with your doctor before embarking on an exercise regime and starting a diet.
 Their advice should override any information given here.

 You know something I realized?
-As a mom, you will be tired a lot of the time, it takes a lot of inspiration to get up and get moving.
+As a mom, you will be tired a lot of the time, it takes a lot of inspiration to get moving sometimes.
 I actually struggled to put up this post because I was tired!
 But at the end of the day, I had goals to attain and mamas who needed to read this post.
 Have your goals written and the find inspiration to keep going on those tough days.

 Do not let social media get you into a comparison game or comments from insensitive people put you down.
 It’s only a matter of time no matter how long it takes before you drop those pounds.
 I’ve had some nasty comments after losing weight on why I lost the weight I lost!
 But I guess I can’t please everyone.

 It made me realize that people will judge you no matter what.
 You will be judged for breastfeeding in public, for feeding your baby formula and even for getting pregnant when you got pregnant (whether the pregnancy came early or late); the list can go on and on.